QSG clients in Boston include: Keoliscs, Nanoramic, Taza Chocolates, Kytopen

 -DOE applied to maximize yields in a chemical batch process

 Full factorial designs do not lend themselves well to situations where numerous factors are candidates for study.
-In such cases, screening designs are used to identify important factors for further examination.
+In such cases, screening designs are used to identify crucial factors for further examination.
 As their name implies, screening designs are used to screen out some factors for additional analysis in subsequent refining experimentation – most often using full factorials on those fewer variables.
 For purposes of this introductory treatment of DOE, we examine just two approaches to screening experimentation: fractional factorial and Plackett-Burman screening designs.
 Topics include:

 -Metal alloy elongation